Yes, I tell my kids I am bi – here is whyThu 30th May 2019

 I minimise contact with print media and we share and discuss the things they watch and read that have adult references (ie. Rick and Morty)

-I highlight the differences between what real people and bodes look like and the images they see now and will see (I compared 100 penises and 100 vulvas to the crazy idealised world of porn)
+I highlight the differences between what real people and bodes look like and the images they see now and will see (I sat with them and compared 100 penises and 100 vulvas to the crazy idealised world of porn)

 I make consent a part of every day life – of course I can leave her to come her own hair, pick their own clothes, make choices about the vegetables they will eat – this or that, is usually offered so they can CHOOSE